ioChris/AHoJ/README.md

 However, the minimum number of arguments is one - structure.
 In such case, AHoJ will try to automatically detect chains, ligands and their positions.
 It can work with ligands that are designated as heteroatoms in the PDB, which means small and medium-sized ligands but not protein subunits.

 Therefore, the main and default search is starting with a holo structure, where the user knows the ligand that will be used as a starting point.
 This user-specified ligand will then define the search and annotation of the results.
 Any other ligands in the query structure will not play a role in characterising results as apo or holo.
 In the case that the user does not know the ligand or the binding site, AHoJ can automatically detect available ligands in the query structures if told to do so.
 If the query structure however does not bind any ligands (apo), the user can still use the "reverse search" mode, where AHoJ will look for structures that belong to the same protein with the query, but it will not focus on a particular binding site.
-Instead it will
+Instead it will list any ligand that it detects in the resulting chains.

 ##  Objective